Course Numbering System

 Academic Probation and Dismissal

-A student admitted into a graduate program and whose cumulative grade point average drops below 3.0 will be placed on academic probation.
-The student must return the cumulative grade point average to a 3.0 by the next nine (9) hours of study.
+A student admitted into a graduate program whose program grade point average drops below 3.0 will be placed on academic probation.
+The student must return the program grade point average to a 3.0 after completion of the next nine (9) hours of study.
 Failure to meet the 3.0 grade point average requirement during the probationary period will result in dismissal from the Graduate School.

 A dismissed student will remain on suspension for one full semester before appealing for reinstatement.
 Appeals for reinstatement are submitted by the respective Graduate Studies Program Committee to the Dean of the Graduate School.
 Only the Dean of the Graduate School can approve reinstatement of dismissed students.

-Post-baccalaureate non-degree, teacher and professional certification, and/or endorsement students whose cumulative grade point averages drop below 2.5 will be placed on academic probation.
-The cumulative grade point averages must be raised to at least a 2.5 by the end of the next nine (9) hours of study.
+Post-baccalaureate non-degree, teacher and professional certification, and/or endorsement students whose program grade point averages drop below 2.5 will be placed on academic probation.
+The program grade point averages must be raised to at least a 2.5 after completion of the next nine (9) hours of study.
 Failure to meet the 2.5 grade point average requirement during the probationary period will result in dismissal from the Graduate School.

 Dismissed non-degree, teacher and professional certification, and/or endorsement students will remain on suspension for one full semester before appealing for reinstatement.
 Appeals for reinstatement are submitted by the respective college dean to the Dean of the Graduate School.
 Only the Dean of the Graduate School can approve reinstatement of dismissed students.